Want to know more? — Subscribe

 When to Use Rapid Application Development Methodology

-For sure, the RAD model is not applicable to every project and team.
-But in some cases, it might be quite beneficial.
-So for the last point let’s discover in what cases the rapid application is helpful to be used:
+For sure, the RAD model does not apply to every project and team.
+But in some cases, it’s particularly beneficial.
+So for the last point, let’s discover in what matters the rapid application is helpful:

 When You Can Reliably Test Your Prototypes

-Do you have the means to test your design prototypes by users who can give full feedback on the prototypes you make?
+Do you have the means to test your design prototypes with users who can give feedback on the prototypes you make?
 If so, then rapid application development is a great model to follow.

 When You Have the Budget

 Compared to other development models, rapid application development is relatively inexpensive.
 There are always outlying instances, though.

 When You Need a Project Done Rapidly